A Tale of Two Monopolies: Introduction

 \section{Introduction}

 Revenue maximization for a multiproduct monopoly is notoriously difficult.
-Even seemingly simple cases involving just two items remain poorly understood, despite decades of research (\citet[p.
-735]{daskalakis2017strong}).
-Known proofs of optimality of even a two-dimensional uniform distribution are involved, while the optimal mechanisms for other simple distributions may require probabilistic bundling with a menu of infinitely many bundles.\footnote{See, for instance, \citet{pavlov2011optimal,giannakopoulos2018duality}, and \citet{thirumulanathan2019optimal2} for proofs regarding uniformly distributed products.
-See also \citet{daskalakis2017strong} and \citet{giannakopoulos2018selling} for distributions under which optimal mechanisms have infinite menu size.} In contrast, revenue maximization for a single-product monopolist is not only well understood---the optimal mechanism is to post a take-it-or-leave-it price---but can also be derived through applying standard marginal analysis to third-degree price discrimination, free of any mechanism design machinery; see \citet{bulow1989simple}.
+Even seemingly simple cases involving just two items remain poorly understood, despite decades of research \citep[p.
+735; henceforth DDT]{daskalakis2017strong}.
+Known proofs of optimality of even a two-dimensional uniform distribution are involved, while optimal mechanisms for other simple distributions may require probabilistic bundling with a menu of infinitely many bundles.\footnote{See \citet{manelli2006bundling,pavlov2011optimal}, and \citet{giannakopoulos2018duality} for proofs regarding uniform distribution.
+DDT demonstrate distributions under which optimal mechanisms have infinite menu size.} In contrast, the revenue-maximizing mechanism for a single-product monopoly constrained by incentive compatibility (IC) is simply a take-it-or-leave-it price, which can be solved with the introductory textbook monopoly model.
+Building on this ``simple economics'' insight from \citet{bulow1989simple}, we revisit the analysis of multiproduct monopoly.

-In this paper, we revisit the multiproduct monopoly problem with the insight of \citet{bulow1989simple}.
+We start with the leading case of an additive buyer whose types/values for items are distributed according to an $N$-dimensional probability density.
 We adopt the taxation principle to recast the revenue-maximization problem as solving nonlinear pricing for bundles.
 The taxation principle, like the revelation principle, bears no loss in the class of implementable mechanisms, but unlike the revelation principle, it flips the (IC-)constrained optimization problem into pricing bundles self-selected by buyer types drawn from a given distribution.
-A taxation mechanism attaches prices to bundles of any fractions of each good and thereby generalizes what \citet{manelli2006bundling} called a price schedule which only prices bundles of goods in whole units.
-A fractional unit can be flexibly interpreted as quantity, quality, or probability.
+A taxation mechanism attaches prices to bundles of any fraction of each good and thereby generalizes what \citet{manelli2006bundling} called a price schedule which is only defined on bundles of goods in whole units.
+As in nonlinear pricing, a fractional unit can be flexibly interpreted as quantity, quality, or probability, but unlike nonlinear pricing, a taxation mechanism prices absolute rather than incremental units; see \citet[pp. 51-53]{wilson1993nonlinear}.